 Covered California and Medi-Cal

-To enroll in a Covered California health insurance plan or Medi-Cal, the plan designed for low-income individuals and families, please contact an FHCSD Certified Enrollment Counselors at (619) 515-2363 or email@example.com
+To enroll in a Covered California health insurance plan or Medi-Cal, the plan designed for low-income individuals and families, please complete the form below or call to speak to a certified enrollment counselor at (619) 515-2363.